Dissecting RPT controls in a corporate restructuring

 Background

-The identity of a corporate entity may undergo various changes, either pursuant to merger, demerger, sale of one or more divisions or undertakings. conversion into LLP etc. Usually, in corporate restructuring, the assets and liabilities forming part of an undertaking are shifted to another undertaking, say, the successor entity.
-Generally, this kind of transactions are covered under the ambit of Related Party Transactions (“RPTs”) under the provisions of Companies Act, 2013 (“Act”) and SEBI Listing Regulations and RPTs have always been an evergreen and ever-evolving aspect of corporate functioning that has been put to guardrails by the law makers by involving specific disclosures and approvals.
+The identity of a corporate entity may undergo various changes, either pursuant to merger, demerger, sale of one or more divisions or undertakings, conversion into LLP etc. Usually, in corporate restructuring, the assets and liabilities forming part of an undertaking are shifted to another undertaking, say, the successor entity.
+Generally, these kind of transactions are covered under the ambit of Related Party Transactions (“RPTs”) under the provisions of Companies Act, 2013 (“Act”) and SEBI Listing Regulations given that the restructuring involves related party(s) and RPTs have always been an evergreen and ever-evolving aspect of corporate functioning that has been put to guardrails by the law makers by involving specific disclosures and approvals.

 Accordingly, in the present write-up, the following issues have been dealt with:

-- Identification of a transaction under a corporate restructuring as a RPT.
+• Identification of a transaction under a corporate restructuring as an RPT;

-- Process for approval of RPTs arising out of corporate restructuring.
+• Process for approval and disclosure of RPTs arising out of corporate restructuring.

 Identification of a Transaction

 Definition of RPT is not the subject matter of this write-up as the same has been dealt with by us in several of our write-ups along with FAQs which can be accessed at https://vinodkothari.com/article-corner-on-related-party-transactions/.
-Instead of diving into the details, let’s simply understand that any transaction involving a transfer of resources, services or obligations between parties falling under the matrix annexed as Annexure-1 to this article will be considered as a RPT.
+Instead of diving into the details, let’s simply understand that any transaction involving a transfer of resources, services or obligations between parties falling under the following matrix will be considered as an RPT.

 A scheme of arrangement has been proposed between these companies, under which an undertaking of Company A will be transferred to Company C. As consideration for this transfer, shares of Company C will be issued to the shareholders of Company A.